jamescherti/compile-angel.el/README.md

   ;; Ensure Emacs loads the most recent byte-compiled files.
   (setq load-prefer-newer t)

-  ;; Disable native compilation of packages during installation.
+  ;; Uncomment the following to disable compilation of packages during installation;
-  ;; Compile-angel will take care of it.
+  ;; compile-angel will handle it.
-  (setq package-native-compile nil)
+  ;; (setq package-native-compile nil)

   ;; Uncomment to disable Emacs JIT Native-compile to completely replace it with compile-angel ;; (setq native-comp-jit-compilation nil)